Anticyclotomic Euler system over biquadratic fields: Introduction

 where $P_{\cL_4}(X)=\det(1-X\cdot \mathrm{Frob}_{\cL_4}\,|\,(T_{f,\chi})^\vee(1))$, and ${\rm Frob}_{\cL_4}$ is the geometric Frobenius. \end{thm}

-\begin{rmk*} In \cite{JNS}, Jetchev--Nekov{\'a}{\v{r}}--Skinner have developed a theory of `split' anticyclotomic Euler systems attached to conjugate self-dual representations over CM fields, and our construction fits within their framework.
+\begin{rmk*} In \cite{JNS}, Jetchev--Nekov{\'a}{\v{r}}--Skinner have developed a theory of `split' anticyclotomic Euler systems attached to conjugate self-dual representations over CM fields, where classes are defined over ring class extensions of CM fields (indexed by ideals of their totally real subfields).
+Our construction fits within their framework.
 Furthermore, we note that the condition where $m=N_{K_3/\Q}(\mu_3)$ splits in $K_0$ does exclude the setting when $m$ is inert in $K_3$ and $\mu_3$ splits in $K_0$.
-Nevertheless, this does not affect the application of the \cite{JNS} machinery. \end{rmk*}
+Nevertheless, this does not affect the application of the \cite{JNS} machinery (see some details for the imaginary quadratic case in \cite[\S{4.3}]{Do-PhD}). \end{rmk*}

 Due to its geometric origin, if we let

 then it will land in a Selmer subgroup of $H^1(K_0,V_{f,\chi})$ with `nice' local conditions (see Section \ref{subsec:local-condition}).
 Then feeding Theorem~\ref{thmA} to the general Euler system machinery of \cite{JNS}, we deduce the following cases of the Bloch--Kato conjecture in analytic rank $0$.